 It’s the season to open the windows, put away the winter coats and, best of all, get your kids outside.
 With most camps canceled this summer, kids may need more organized activities at home to stay active, healthy and entertained.
 While toddlers may need simpler outdoor activities, school-age kids are able to spend more time and energy outside, but this also means a bit more planning on your part.
 Don’t sweat it—we’ve got you covered!
-Here are 18 kid-friendly outdoor activities for a camp-less summer.
+Here are 18 kid-friendly outdoor activities for kids for a camp-less summer.

 1. Bring out the Binoculars